u-boot/u-boot/doc/board/sifive/unmatched.rst

 	    --new=3:10280:10535 --change-name=3:env   --typecode=3:3DE21764-95BD-54BD-A5C3-4ABE786F38A8 \
 	    /dev/mtdblock0

-Write U-boot SPL and U-boot to their partitions.
+Write U-Boot SPL and U-Boot to their partitions.

 .. code-block:: none